Nickel is a silver-colored metal found naturally in the environment. It’s often mixed with other metals to make various items, including:

 - clothing fasteners, such as zippers, snap buttons, and belt buckles

-Small amounts of nickel are also found in many foods, including certain grains, fruits, and vegetables.
+There are also small amounts of nickel in many foods, including certain grains, fruits, and vegetables.

 - skin rash or bumps